 One story I am reminded of is that of a man and wife who, despite their ailment, found the Lord.
 Tapan and his wife, Manita, have leprosy.
 Both husband and wife, fearing prejudice, fled to a colony where others afflicted with leprosy live.
 There, they, along with other families, lived in seclusion and despair.

-But hope arrived in the form of four Gospel for Asia-supported Sisters of Compassion.
+But hope arrived in the form of four Gospel for Asia (GFA)-supported Sisters of Compassion.
 These young women made it their calling to serve among the afflicted, like Tapan and Manita.
 They began ministering to the beleaguered and ailing families.
 Tending to open wounds, administering medical treatment and teaching the patients how to avoid injury, the sisters spread love and comfort throughout the colony.

 Eventually, the sisters came upon Tapan and his family.
 In addition to the leprosy affecting his body, Tapan also suffered from heart problems.
 After much fasting and prayer from the sisters, Tapan’s heart was completely healed!
 Afterwards, the couple opened their hearts to God’s love.